durudex/durudex-developer-docs/docs/sdk/polybase/go.md

 ## Create Record

 To create a new entry in the Polybase collection, you need to use the `Create()` method of the collection instance.
-If your request is successfully executed, you can get the final state of the record in the database, to learn more visit the [Response](go.md#response) paragraph.
+If your request is successfully executed, you can get the final state of the record in the database, to learn more, visit the [Response](go.md#response) section.

 **An example of creating a new record in the collection:**